twitter/finagle/finagle-mysql/README.md

 ---
 ## Protocol Overview

 *This is meant to give a very brief overview of the MySQL Client/Server protocol and reference relevant source files within finagle-mysql.
-For a more detailed exposition of the MySQL Client/Server protocol, refer to [MySQL Forge](http://forge.mysql.com/wiki/MySQL_Internals_ClientServer_Protocol) and [Understanding MySQL Internal](http://my.safaribooksonline.com/book/databases/mysql/0596009577/client-server-communication/orm9780596009571-chp-4).*
+For an exposition of the MySQL Client/Server protocol, refer to [MySQL Forge](http://forge.mysql.com/wiki/MySQL_Internals_ClientServer_Protocol) and [Understanding MySQL Internal](http://my.safaribooksonline.com/book/databases/mysql/0596009577/client-server-communication/orm9780596009571-chp-4).*

 **Packets** - The basic unit of communication for the MySQL Client/Server protocol is an application-layer packet.
 A MySQL packet consists of a header (size and sequence number) followed by a body.
 Packets can be fragmented across frames during transmission.
 To simplify the decoding of results received from the server, the codec includes a packet frame decoder on the pipeline.